How can I be sure that my credit card

 listed for sale on our website, we had at least one of that

-item in stock within the last couple hours of our business
+item in stock at sometime during the current business

 day.
 Out of stock items are removed from our website as